 Note that $\tau$ fixes the pullback $L$ of the very ample line bundle determined by a multiple of $K_X+\Delta$.
 The group of all automorphisms of $S$ which fixes $L$ is a linear algebraic group.
-It follows, by standard properties of the scheme $\Isom$, that if $(Y,\Gamma)$ is bounded then $\tau$ is bounded.
+It follows, by standard arguments, that if $(Y,\Gamma)$ is bounded then $\tau$ is bounded.

-Thus to prove \eqref{t_modulifinite} it suffices to prove the result, when $X$ is normal, that is, when $(X,\Delta)$ is log canonical, cf. \eqref{p_modulifinite}.
+Thus to prove \eqref{t_modulifinite} it suffices to prove the result when $X$ is normal, that is, when $(X,\Delta)$ is log canonical, cf. \eqref{p_modulifinite}.
 The first problem is that a priori $X$ might have arbitrarily many components.
 Note that if $X=C$ is a curve of genus $g$ then $K_X$ has degree $2g-2$ and so $X$ has at most $2g-2$ components.
 In higher dimensions the situation is more complicated since $K_X$ is not necessarily Cartier and so $d$ is not necessarily an integer.

-Instead we use \cite[1.3]{HMX12}, which was conjectured by Alexeev \cite{Alexeev94} and Koll\'ar \cite{Kollar92b}: \begin{theorem} Fix a positive integer $n$ and a set $I\subset [0,1]$ which satisfies the DCC.
+Instead we use \cite[1.3.1]{HMX12}, which was conjectured by Alexeev \cite{Alexeev94} and Koll\'ar \cite{Kollar92b}: \begin{theorem} Fix a positive integer $n$ and a set $I\subset [0,1]$ which satisfies the DCC.
 Let $\mathfrak{D}$ be the set of log canonical pairs $(X,\Delta)$ such that the dimension of $X$ is $n$ and the coefficients of $\Delta$ belong to $I$.

 Then the set

 also satisfies the DCC. \end{theorem}

 Since there are only finitely many ways to write $d$ as a sum of elements $\llist d.k.$ taken from a set which satisfies the DCC, cf. \eqref{l_sum}, we are reduced to proving \eqref{t_modulifinite} when $X$ is normal and irreducible.